xen0vas/xen0vas.github.io/_posts/2024-05-05-Make-a-COFFee-relax-and-bypass-AMSI.md

 ---
 layout: single
 title: Make a COFFee relax and bypass AMSI
-description: This blog post explains the COFF file format and describes the way of bypassing AMSI via byte patching using COFF objects with either patching AmsiOpenSession or AmsiScanBuffer respectively
+description: This blog post explains the COFF format and describes the way of bypassing AMSI via byte patching using COFF objects
 date: 2024-05-05
 classes: wide
 comments: false